christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

 > 2. Proportionality and democratic age are not themselves the cause of political violence, but are instead merely proxies for what is going on in the society as a whole, or as the author puts it, “large rapid demographic and party system shifts” (page 6).
 This might be the reason why a measure of societal differences (ethnic fractionalization) is significant in some of the models (as noted on page 20).

-    - I would disagree with this interpretation of the findings.
-As mentioned in the paper ([GET PAGE]), the expectation would be that the societal variables would at least be associated with violence in models without the proportionality/democratic agevariables.
+    - The empirical results do not really support this interpretation.
+As mentioned in the paper ([GET PAGE]), the expectation would be that the societal variables would at least be associated with violence in models without the proportionality/democratic age variables if they were the underlying cause of violence.
 This is not the case.

-Estimates where ethnic fractionalization is statistical significant (at the 10% level) are highly model dependent, such that they are not found in models with only ethnic fractionalization or when proportionality is included.
+    A new section/table added to the Supplemental Materials shows and discusses models with ethnic fractionalisation and other key variables list-wise added.
+In a model by itself, the variable is highly statistically insignificant.
+Estimates where ethnic fractionalization is statistically significant (at the 10% level) are highly model dependent Not only are they not found in models with only ethnic fractionalization but also when proportionality is included.

+    Furthermore, the coefficient estimate, regardless of level of statistical significance, are negative.
+I.e. more fractionalization is associated with less violence.
+This is strongly counter to expectations.
+Given that the estimates are (a) not found in models without the disproportionality finding, (b) weakly statistically significant results are highly model dependent, and (c) run counter to expectations it is reasonable to conclude that this paper has found no evidence that age of democracy and proportionality are merely proxies for ethnic fractionalisation when it comes to causing legislative violence.

+    There are two further points to make when thinking this issue:

+    - First, despite these null findings, perhaps societal factors cause changes in proportionality and democratic regime age.

+    - Second, maybe societal factors interact with democratic age/proportionality to affect outcomes.

+    On the first point, this would be a different causal story.
+Society causes -> Dem age/proportionality causes -> credible commitment problems -> legislative violence.
+This is a very interesting issue and surely occurs as is demonstrated in the US case study.
+However, a detailed investigation of this complex stage of the process is better served with its own research.
+Additionally, as discussed more below, these societal factors often change very slowly, especially relative to the length of the sample available.
+Given this, such an investigation of the multi-step causal chain it is infeasible to investigate in this single article.

+    See below for a discussion of the second possibility.

 > 3. Relatedly, I wonder whether this piece can actually say something about the timing of political violence.
 As it stands, democracy age and proportionality are relatively static, at least within a legislative session.
 Yet, the case study shows that it is the exogenous shocks that interact with the institutions to determine political violence; “three shocks that were largely exogenous from the national legislature” (page 10).
 It is my reading that the model does a good job of explaining the baseline level (or average) of political violence in a country, but a poor job of explaining why political violence occurs over time.
 Explaining how societal influences change in the context of legislative procedures would produce a dynamic account of legislative violence.
 You get at this partially by including measures of exogenous shocks like GINI and ethnic fractionalization, but these are included additively rather than interactively.